mwikstrom/app-history/README.md

 console.log("Suppression is ", history.isSuppressed ? "active" : "inactive");
 ```

-### Invocation chaining
+### Async promises

-`app-history` lets you use invocation chaining on all methods that would otherwise return void.
+`app-history` return promises from all methods that may trigger a location change.
+These promises are resolved when the new location has been applied, or rejected in case the change is blocked.

 This includes the following methods from [`history`][history]:
 * `go`